 In 2024, the firm unveiled new AI technology included in its apps.
 Based on a thorough analysis of user data, this technology enabled even more precise tailoring of advice for physical activity and diet.
 The business stressed that AI augments human coaches rather than taking their place.

-The company kept refining its strategy for health and wellbeing by introducing new services, breaking into untapped sectors, and utilizing cutting-edge technology to improve user interface.
+The company continued refining its strategy for health and well-being by introducing new services, entering untapped sectors, and leveraging cutting-edge technology to improve the user interface.

 Meaning and History